ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 sbatch 10.3-Intersection_with_PCGs_LncRNAs_and_IR.sh
 ```

-<div align="justify"> As a result, we obtain two tables in TSV format showing the percentage of bases covered by repetitive elements (transposons and other repeat elements) in each category
-(LncRNAs, PCGs and IR), distinguishing between the different types of repetitive elements (Table 1) or encompassing all of them as a single group (Table 2). </div>
+<div align="justify"> As a result, we obtain two tables in TSV format showing the percentage of bases covered by repetitive elements (transposons and other repeat elements) in each category (potential lncRNAs, PCGs and random intergenic regions), distinguishing between the different types of repetitive elements (table 1) or encompassing all of them as a single group (table 2). </div>

 <br />